yt199809/Internship2024.5-9/README.md

 Therefore, it is almost beyond wildest dream using the data to study AMR and their expression, especially imagine how many microbes will penetrate the cell and how many of them have ARGs......
 Anyway.

-In this project, the code will be used to explore microbial signature between MSI and MSS subtypes of microbial data.
+In this project, the code will be used to explore microbial signature between MSI and MSS CRC (colorectal cancer) subtypes .
 The decotamination process was done with a pipline made by another student Birgit called CanMicrob.
 Import data will be the abundance feature table outputed by a kraken/braken combination.

 That's the info.